How to Censor Words in Text Online: A Complete Guide to Word Masking, Custom Symbols, and Case-Sensitive Filtering

 secret, password, classified

-*) or type a custom replacement word. - Toggle case sensitivity on or off depending on your needs.
+*) or type a custom replacement word. - Turn case sensitivity on or off.

 - Enable or disable whole-word matching.